Hareendran Oru Nishkalankan: Plot

-The movie is narrated by Hareendra Varma, who is a rich young businessman.
+The movie is narrated by Hareendra Varma, a rich young businessman.
 He is acquitted by the court in a sensational murder case.
-He begins narrating the story on the morning of the date of his death sentence.
+He begins narrating his story on the morning of the date of a person's death sentence.

-GK, or Gopalakrishnan, is Hareendran's close friend who thinks that money is the only important thing in life.
-He used to work sincerely for Hareendran's company, Starline Software Incorporated.
+GK alias Gopalakrishnan is Hareendran's close friend who thinks money is the only important thing in life.
+He used to work sincerely for Hareendran's company, Starline Software Incorporates.
 Hareendran got a proposal from Indu, the daughter of a rich businessman.
-GK and his girlfriend Pooja helps Hareendran in meeting Indu and discussing things since Hareendran was a shy guy.
+GK and his girlfriend, Pooja, help Hareendran in meeting Indu and discussing things since Hareendran is a shy guy.
 Alex, who is an idealist, is in love with Indu.
-But they have silly quarrels, and many times, their respective egos do not permit them.
+Nevertheless, they have silly quarrels, and many times, their respective egos do not permit them to move forward in their relationship.
+How GK, using Pooja, tarnishes Hareendran's reputation and life forms the rest of the story.